 Listed here: Broome County roadwork plans

-- Cleaning ditches on Tunnel Road, Trim Street, Middle Stella Ireland Road, North Sanford Road, Sanitary Springs Road and Bridge Street.
+- Drainage pipe work on Old State Road, Trim Street, Conklin Forks Road, Pierce Creek Road and Pagebrook Road

+- Patching Conklin Forks, Brooks Road, Hunts Corners Road and Whitney Point/Lisle Road

 Motorists are reminded to use caution in work zones, even when they are not active as some routes may be modified as construction progresses.
 Slowing down is always the most effective way to keep yourself and workers safe.
 You may also want to give yourself extra time during commutes to accommodate for any detours or changes in traffic patterns.